containers/toolbox/README.md

 systems is to discourage installation of software on the host, and instead install software as (or in) containers.

-However this tool doesn't *require* using an OSTree based system — it works equally well if you're running e.g. existing Fedora Workstation or Server, and that's a useful way to incrementally adopt containerization.
+However, this tool doesn't *require* using an OSTree based system — it works equally well if you're running e.g. existing Fedora Workstation or Server, and that's a useful way to incrementally adopt containerization.